 If an analyst observes that the outermost seals are not intact on an evidence package containing controlled substances or currency, the analyst shall document the condition of the package in LIMS.
 Additionally, a witness shall attest to the condition of the package in LIMS.
-Refer to the Procedure for Evidence Management (PEM) manual for more information.
+Refer to the Evidence Room Manual for more information.